quixoticmonk/quixoticmonk/README.md

 - 🔭 I’m currently working on supporting clients on their agile and cloud adoption journey
-- 🌱 I’m currently learning how to provision AWS infrastructure using AWS CDK & python.
+- 🌱 I’m currently learning Go and nuances around the AWS Terraform provider.
 - 🤔 I’m looking for help with discussions around IAC and cloud in general
 - 💬 Ask me about AWS , infrastructure as Code and feedback loops